 Form of Claims for Response Action.

-Any Claims for Response Actions after July 1, 1994 shall be made on the Application for Reimbursement (see Appendix 4).
+Any Claims for Response Actions after July 1, 1994 shall be made on the Application for Reimbursement.
 Such Claims shall include all required documents.
 For electronic submission permission and requirements, see the DOR UST Program website at www.mass.gov/ust.
 All Claims shall be accompanied by Proof of Payment, copies of all invoices and all backup documentation necessary to support the invoices.

 A Claimant may file multiple Claims for Reimbursement in the connection with a Response Action after the Board approves the Application for Eligibility.
 Claims may be filed while a Response Action is occurring.
 Claims are subject to the following requirements: